newrelic/newrelic-python-agent/PROCESS.md

 18. In Jenkins, build and upload the release to Artifactory.

+    1. Wait for [`_INTEGRATION-TESTS-master_`][integration-master] and [`_UNIT-TESTS-master_`][unit-master] tests to be completed successfully
-    1. Log in and go to [build-and-archive-package][build].
+    2. Log in and go to [build-and-archive-package][build].
-    2. From the menu on the left select "Build with Parameters".
+    3. From the menu on the left select "Build with Parameters".
-    3. Type in the version number INCLUDING the next build that will be created when you push the build button.
+    4. Type in the version number INCLUDING the next build that will be created when you push the build button.
-    4. Push the build button.
+    5. Push the build button.

     This will build and upload the package to artifactory.
     If the build fails, you must add a new tag for `vA.B.C.D` (see the previous step).